Solar Panels for Central Heating

-Solar photovoltaic or solar PV panels use the sun’s energy to produce electricity for your home appliances and possibly an electric car.
-The electricity the panels produce is not only free, but is also better for the environment as, unlike the electricity most suppliers provide, no carbon is emitted during the production process.
+Solar photovoltaic or solar PV panels use the sun's energy to produce electricity for your home appliances and possibly an electric car.
+The electricity the panels produce is not only free but is also better for the environment as, unlike the electricity most suppliers provide, no carbon is emitted during the production process.

 This means that if you have an electric heating system you could be powering it with free electricity.
 In fact, even if your heating system does not run entirely on electricity, solar PV panels can be beneficial.
 Even a gas or oil boiler will have electrical components which need powering.
-What’s more if you have a hot water cylinder with an immersion heater, this will be powered by electricity.
+What's more, if you have a hot water cylinder with an immersion heater, this will be powered by electricity.

 Solar Photovoltaic Thermal (PVT)

 If you are interested in the best of both worlds, you might want to consider a solar photovoltaic thermal (PVT) system.
-This is a hybrid of solar thermal and PV and so can use the sun’s energy to provide both electricity and heat for hot water production.
-The solar PV panels produce heat as a byproduct and in the PVT system a separate unit which takes this residual heat (which would otherwise have been wasted) and uses it to heat a hot water cylinder.
+This is a hybrid of solar thermal and PV so can use the sun's energy to provide both electricity and heat for hot water production.
+The solar PV panels produce heat as a byproduct and in the PVT system, a separate unit takes this residual heat (which would otherwise have been wasted) and uses it to heat a hot water cylinder.
 By doing this it also enables the solar PV panels to maintain a lower and therefore more efficient operating temperature.

 What about solar-assisted heat pumps?

 A solar-assisted heat pump (SAHP) is a combination of solar thermal and heat pump technology.
-It is also referred to thermodynamic solar panels which are installed externally where they are exposed to heat from the sun and, via a refrigerant fluid, can convert the heat into gas.
-This gas then passes through a thermodynamic unit, turned back into a liquid and passed through a heat exchanger so it can heat water stored in a hot water cylinder.
+It is also referred to as thermodynamic solar panels which are installed externally where they are exposed to heat from the sun and, via a refrigerant fluid, can convert the heat into gas.
+This gas then passes through a thermodynamic unit, is turned back into a liquid and passes through a heat exchanger so it can heat water stored in a hot water cylinder.